 Meanwhile, Dr Mark Bale, Dr Stephen Lee and Dr Philippa Brice how can policy-makers operating in a pressured environment successfully manage rapid developments in the applications of science for health?
 Dr Philippa Brice blogs regularly on healthcare policy.

 How health services can make the most of big data whilst maximising the medical benefits in a responsible way was the topic up for discussion by Dr Neal J Meropol, Rose Gray and Alison Hall.
-The ethics and practicalities of generating, using and sharing data to improve health services is a significant focus for our work, which you can find under big data and health data.
+The ethics and practicalities of generating, using and sharing data to improve health services is a significant focus for our work.

 Transformational change requires more than just innovation.
 The final session took a different stance on the insights arising from new and emerging scientific understanding to imagine what the future might look like for specific areas of medicine, and how we can get there.
 Prof Sir Mark Caulfield opened with an outline of the lessons learned from the 100,000 Genomes Project before detailing where he expects genomics to have most impact in the new future - namely in rare diseases, newborn screening and cancer.